open-cogsci/osdoc/content/devices/05-triggers.md

 ---

 In EEG/ ERP studies it is common to send triggers to mark the time of significant events (e.g., the onset of a trial, presentation of a particular stimulus, etc.).
 Triggers are typically bytes that are sent via the parallel port to the EEG apparatus.
 This post shows how to send triggers using the parallel port trigger plugin.
 This plugin works in both Linux and Windows.
 In Windows `DLPortIO.dll` is used to access the parallel port.

 You can download the plugin from:

+[here][plugin]

 Linux:

 In linux we have to use parport_pc.
-We can accomplish this by exectuting the following cmds:
+We can accomplish this by exectuting the following commands:

 $ sudo rmmod lp
 $ sudo rmmod parport_pc